 Study design

-For this retrospective cohort study 100,000 subjects were randomly selected from the population of combat soldiers who started and finished compulsory military service in the Israeli Defense Forces between January 1, 2005 through December 12, 2015.
+For this retrospective cohort study, 100,000 subjects were randomly selected from the population of combat soldiers who started and finished compulsory military service in the Israeli Defense Forces from January 1, 2005 through December 12, 2015.
 Medical records were reviewed and sorted according to the exposure information: diagnosis of ADHD and previous use of MP, which was self-reported by soldiers in recruitment questionnaires.
 Based on the above information, the cohort was divided into three groups: treated ADHD, untreated ADHD, and controls (no known diagnosis of ADHD).
-Additional background data collected included gender, age, weight, height, length of service, ICD-9 stress fracture diagnoses (M84.3*), anemia diagnoses (D50.0, D63.*, D61.9, or D64.*) and all diagnoses including the word “fracture”.
+Additional background data collected included gender, age, weight, height, length of service, ICD-9 stress fracture diagnoses (M84.3*), anemia diagnoses (D50.0, D63.*, D61.9, or D64.*), and all diagnoses including the word “fracture.”
 Every diagnostic code was counted once, thus allowing for incidence estimation.
 The study was approved by the IDF Medical Corps Institutional Review Board (No. 1666-2017).

 Statistical analysis

-Statistical analyses included descriptive statistics, risk estimates and multivariate logistic regression.
-Categorical data (gender, diagnosis of anemia) was presented as percentages and analyzed using the chi-square test.
+Statistical analyses included descriptive statistics, risk estimates, and multivariate logistic regression.
+Categorizing data (gender, diagnosis of anemia) was presented as percentages and analyzed using the chi-square test.
 Continuous data (age, height, weight, duration of service) was presented as mean ± standard deviations and analyzed using the analysis of variance and Student’s t-test.

 Unadjusted incidence rates of SFs and TFs were calculated as the number of subjects with at least one respective diagnosis divided by the total number of subjects in the group.
 The rates were compared using the chi-square test.
 Adjusted incidence of SF and TF per 1000 person-months was calculated as the total number of fractures (sum of all diagnoses) divided by the total sum of duration of service in each group.
 Incidence rates were compared using the proportions Z-test.
 We also presented the adjusted incidence of all SF types and of the most common types of TFs.